prebid/prebid.github.io/adops/setting-up-prebid-video-in-dfp.md

    {: .alert.alert-warning :}
    This creative URL is **required** in order to show video ads.
-It points to a server-side cache hosted by Prebid.org.
+It points to a server-side cache hosted by Prebid Server.

    {: .alert.alert-info :}
    **Prebid Cache and the VAST creative URL warning**